If you’re serious about ways to lower your electricity bill, read our top tips below.

 Replace heaters with jerseys and blankets

 Just like underfloor heating, heaters use quite a bit of electricity, especially if you are using them for prolonged periods of time.
-Not to mention that heaters can be a fire hazard if faulty.
+Not to mention that heaters can be a fire hazard if they’re faulty.
 To keep warm and to lower your electricity costs, stock up on blankets and wear extra layers of clothing instead.
+Visit Edgars and Edgars Home to stock up on some snug stuff.
 And, if you have to have a heater to fight off the cold, invest in gas heater.
 Just make sure you use it properly and don’t leave it on if you aren’t in the room.
+Check out the selection of gas heaters available at Builders.
+Also, there are a few offers to suss out!

 Switch to a gas stove

-Tea, coffee, hot chocolate, and refilling water bottles makes your kettle one of the most important appliances during winter.
+Tea, coffee, hot chocolate and refilling water bottles makes your kettle one of the most important appliances during winter.
 But turning it on and off every hour can be pricey.
-Choose to either store hot water in flasks to use later, or you can install a gas stove to lower your electricity costs.
-There are many benefits of doing this – you will pay less buying gas than using electricity, it speeds up your cooking time as you don’t have to wait for the conventional stove plates to warm up, and you won’t have to worry about load shedding.
+Choose to either store hot water in flasks to use later or install a gas stove to lower your electricity costs.
+There are many benefits of doing this – you will pay less buying gas than using electricity, it speeds up your cooking time as you don’t have to wait for the conventional stove plates to warm up and you won’t have to worry about load shedding.
 Gas is definitely something to invest in that will benefit you in the long run.
+Visit Builders to check out their selection of gas appliances.

 Switch off lights and appliances you’re not using